vihankarnik/SerenityNotes/README.md

 * GTK serves as the primary graphical user interface toolkit and it completely handles the UI building of this application.
 It uses various GtkWidgets such as windows, grid layouts, text views and buttons and arranges them accordingly
 * Input-Output of files is handled by the GIO and GLib system library APIs that comes with GTK4.

+### Features
+* Create, edit, and delete text notes that save automatically to drive.
+* User-friendly interface with a grid layout for organizing notes.
+* Automatically saves notes to individual text files.

 ### How to execute
 To build on Windows, follow the steps: